Masseter Botox

 Which cosmetic treatments can be combined with masseter Botox to improve my jawline contour?

-In addition to Botox treatment, Dr. Green may recommend several other non-surgical cosmetic options for facial slimming and enhancing jawline contour.
-During your initial consultation for non-surgical jaw reduction, Dr. Green will determine the cosmetic treatment options best suited to your individual needs and personal aesthetic goals.
+In addition to Botox treatment, Dr. Green may recommend several other non-surgical cosmetic options for facial slimming and jawline contouring.
+During your initial consultation for non-surgical jaw reduction, Dr. Green will determine which cosmetic treatments are best suited to your individual needs and aesthetic goals.
 Individuals with a wider lower face may struggle with stubborn submental fat.
-Eliminating excess fat in the submental area can provide an overall slimming effect and enhance the definition of the jawline.
-CoolSculpting and Kybella are the most popular non-surgical treatment options for submental fat reduction at Dr. Green’s private dermatology office NYC.
+Eliminating excess fat in the submental area can provide an overall slimming effect and enhance jawline definition.
+CoolSculpting and Kybella are the most popular non-surgical treatments for submental fat reduction at Dr. Green’s private dermatology office in NYC.

 CoolSculpting is a fat-reduction procedure that uses cryolipolysis, a fat-freezing technology, to eliminate excess fat from a treatment area while leaving the surrounding skin unaffected.
-A single CoolSculpting treatment can result in up to a 25% reduction in excess fat cells in the treated areas.
-The body gradually eliminates fat cells for up to six months after the treatment, so you will not see immediate, dramatic results.
-However, the results are permanent as long as no additional weight gain occurs following the treatment.
+A single CoolSculpting treatment can reduce excess fat cells in the treated area by up to 25%.
+The body gradually eliminates fat cells over the course of up to six months after the treatment, so you will not see immediate, dramatic results.
+However, the results are permanent as long as no additional weight gain occurs after the treatment.
 CoolSculpting is popular because it requires zero downtime, allowing you to return to work or the gym immediately after your treatment.
-One or two treatment sessions spaced one to four months apart may be necessary for the best cosmetic results.
+One or two treatment sessions, spaced one to four months apart, may be necessary for the best cosmetic results.

 Kybella is an FDA-approved injectable composed of synthetic deoxycholic acid.
-Deoxycholic acid is a naturally occurring gut enzyme that plays a role in the breakdown of dietary fat.
-When Kybella is injected into the treatment area, excess fat cells are essentially dissolved and metabolized by the body.
+Deoxycholic acid is a naturally occurring bile acid that helps break down dietary fat.
+When injected into the treatment area, Kybella dissolves excess fat cells, which the body then metabolizes.
 The most common side effect is swelling in the treatment area, which resolves on its own shortly after treatment.
-The cosmetic results from Kybella are permanent, provided no additional weight gain occurs after treatment, and results develop gradually over about four weeks with each treatment.
-Patients often undergo multiple treatment sessions spaced four to six weeks apart to define the jawline and fully enhance the lower face contour.
+The cosmetic results from Kybella are permanent, provided no additional weight gain occurs after treatment.
+Results develop gradually over about four weeks per treatment.
+Patients often undergo multiple treatment sessions, spaced four to six weeks apart, to define the jawline and fully enhance the lower face contour.

 Patients experiencing skin laxity or sagging in the lower face and neck can turn to Thermage for facial rejuvenation.
-Thermage is the gold standard for non-invasive skin tightening treatments and utilizes radiofrequency energy to stimulate the production of new collagen.
-There is no downtime with treatment, making it an excellent non-surgical treatment option for tightening loose jowls and improving the appearance of skin laxity in the jaw area.
-Results can take two to four months to become visible, after which patients can experience natural-looking, long-lasting skin-tightening results for up to one and a half years.
-Most patients engage in a follow-up treatment session once a year for the best effects.
+Thermage is the gold standard for non-invasive skin tightening treatments and uses radiofrequency energy to stimulate new collagen production.
+There is no downtime with treatment, making it an excellent non-surgical option for tightening loose jowls and improving the appearance of skin laxity in the jaw area.
+Results typically become visible in two to four months, after which patients can enjoy natural-looking, long-lasting skin tightening for up to one and a half years.
+Most patients schedule a follow-up treatment session once a year for the best results.

 Botox in Masseter area, 12 months

-Yes, masseter Botox can assist with temporomandibular joint disorder (TMD).
-The temporomandibular joint, or TMJ, is where the jawbone (mandible) connects to the skull (temporal bone), functioning like a sliding hinge on either side of the face.
-TMJ disorders are often caused by strain or overuse of the masseter muscles in the jaw.
-Jaw clenching, teeth grinding, and excessive use of the masseter or jaw muscles can result in tension and pain throughout the jawline and surrounding areas of the face.
-During treatment, Botox is injected directly into the masseter muscles to block the neurotransmitters that signal the masseter muscles to contract involuntarily or excessively.
-By relaxing the masseter muscles, Botox is highly effective for relieving tension, providing pain relief, and eliminating involuntary clenching of the jaw due to stress or teeth grinding during sleep.
+Yes, Botox in the masseter can help with temporomandibular joint disorder (TMD).
+The temporomandibular joint (TMJ) is where the jawbone (mandible) connects to the skull (temporal bone), functioning as a sliding hinge on each side of the face.
+TMJ disorders often result from strain or overuse of the masseter muscles in the jaw.
+Jaw clenching, teeth grinding, and excessive use of the masseter muscles can cause tension and pain along the jawline and in surrounding areas of the face.
+During treatment, Botox is injected directly into the masseter muscles to block the neurotransmitters that signal involuntary or excessive contraction.
+By relaxing the masseter muscles, Botox is highly effective at relieving tension, reducing pain, and eliminating involuntary jaw clenching caused by stress or teeth grinding during sleep.
 It is estimated that over 10 million Americans experience TMJ issues, which can lead to related tension headaches, pain, clicking, and grinding.
 Many individuals find relief from their symptoms thanks to Botox.

 Does masseter Botox help with a double chin?

-While masseter Botox is an excellent treatment option for reducing TMJ pain and slimming the jawline, it cannot address a double chin.
-A double chin results from an accumulation of excess fat cells in the submental area beneath the chin.
+While masseter Botox is an excellent treatment for reducing TMJ pain and slimming the jawline, it cannot address a double chin.
+A double chin results from excess fat cells accumulating in the submental area beneath the chin.
 Many patients find that, even with proper exercise and dieting, the excess fat does not diminish.
-Kybella and CoolSculpting are two non-invasive treatments available for addressing a double chin in Dr. Green’s private dermatology office.
+Kybella and CoolSculpting are two non-invasive treatments available in Dr. Green’s private dermatology office to address a double chin.

 Kybella is an FDA-approved synthetic injectable enzyme that dissolves excess fat cells in the submental area.
-CoolSculpting is a non-surgical fat reduction treatment that uses intense cold temperatures to permanently destroy excess fat cells while leaving the surrounding skin unaffected.
-Both Kybella and CoolSculpting yield permanent results, provided there is no subsequent weight gain following the treatment.
-During your consultation with Dr. Green, she will evaluate your double chin and determine which treatment option is best for your specific needs and concerns.
-In some cases, Dr. Green may suggest combining the treatments, first using CoolSculpting to reduce bulk in the area, followed by Kybella to eliminate any remaining fat.
+CoolSculpting is a non-surgical fat-reduction treatment that uses intense cold to permanently destroy excess fat cells while leaving the surrounding skin unaffected.
+Both Kybella and CoolSculpting deliver permanent results, provided there is no subsequent weight gain after treatment.
+During your consultation with Dr. Green, she will evaluate your double chin and determine the best treatment for your specific needs and concerns.
+In some cases, Dr. Green may suggest combining treatments: first, CoolSculpting to reduce bulk in the area, then Kybella to eliminate any remaining fat.

 How much does Masseter Botox cost?

-Several factors, including geographic location, the number of Botox units needed for masseter treatment, and the injector’s experience level, can influence the total cost of masseter Botox injections.
-Some offices may charge per unit, while others might charge per area, irrespective of the number of units used.
-Botox treatment from a board-certified dermatologist, such as Dr. Michele Green in New York City, may be more costly than receiving treatment from a nurse injector at a Medspa; however, it is always advisable to consult an experienced and knowledgeable board-certified dermatologist like Dr. Green.
-She possesses the expertise to help avoid unwanted side effects and ensure optimal cosmetic results.
+Several factors, including geographic location, the number of Botox units needed for masseter treatment, and the injector’s experience, can influence the total cost of masseter Botox injections.
+Some offices charge per unit, while others charge per area, regardless of the number of units used.
+Botox treatment from a board-certified dermatologist, such as Dr. Michele Green in New York City, may be more costly than treatment from a nurse injector at a Medspa; however, it is always advisable to consult an experienced, knowledgeable board-certified dermatologist like Dr. Green.
+She has the expertise to help avoid unwanted side effects and ensure optimal cosmetic results.
 Dr. Green is an internationally recognized board-certified dermatologist with over 25 years of experience in cosmetic dermatology.
-Dr. Green was among the first dermatologists in NYC to provide masseter Botox injections for facial slimming and is an expert in non-invasive cosmetic treatment options.
+Dr. Green was among the first dermatologists in NYC to offer masseter Botox injections for facial slimming and is an expert in non-invasive cosmetic treatments.

 Does insurance cover masseter Botox?

 Typically, health insurance companies do not cover masseter Botox injections.
-While safe and effective, these injections are not yet FDA-approved treatments for TMJ, clenching, or grinding.
-As such, insurance companies generally will not cover the cost of the procedure.
+Although safe and effective, these injections are not yet FDA-approved for TMJ, clenching, or grinding.
+As a result, insurance companies generally will not cover the cost of the procedure.
 The best way to determine your coverage is to contact your insurance provider.

 How often can you get masseter Botox?

-Botox treatment typically lasts for three to four months before another session is necessary.
-Studies indicate that Botox for nocturnal bruxism- defined as clenching or grinding during sleep- can alleviate symptoms for about three months before these behaviors increase again (doi: 10.7759/cureus.32180).
-Consequently, Dr. Green advises patients to receive masseter Botox injections every three to four months to maintain the treatment’s effectiveness
+Botox treatment typically lasts three to four months before another session is needed.
+A systematic review indicates that Botox for nocturnal bruxism, defined as clenching or grinding during sleep, can alleviate symptoms for about three months before these behaviors recur (doi: 10.7759/cureus.32180).
+Consequently, Dr. Green advises patients to receive masseter Botox injections every three to four months to maintain the treatment’s effectiveness.

 Does Masseter Botox hurt?

-Botox injections into the masseter muscle do not hurt.
-Botox treatment is one of the quickest, most painless, and most popular cosmetic options in the United States, as well as at Dr. Green’s private dermatology office in NYC.
-Unlike many other cosmetic treatments, including dermal filler injections and laser resurfacing treatments, no topical numbing cream is required in preparation for Botox injections.
-As one of the first dermatologists in New York to offer cosmetic Botox injections, Dr. Green is incredibly experienced as an injector, completing masseter Botox treatment within a matter of minutes.
-No downtime is associated with this non-surgical jaw reduction procedure, meaning patients can easily schedule their treatments.
+Botox injections into the masseter muscle are not painful.
+Botox treatment is among the quickest, most painless, and most popular cosmetic options in the United States, including at Dr. Green’s private dermatology office in NYC.
+Unlike many other cosmetic treatments, including dermal filler injections and laser resurfacing, no topical numbing cream is required before Botox injections.
+As one of the first dermatologists in New York to offer cosmetic Botox injections, Dr. Green is highly experienced as an injector, completing masseter Botox treatment in just minutes.
+This non-surgical jaw reduction procedure involves no downtime, making it easy for patients to schedule their treatments.

 Does masseter Botox cause jowls?

-With masseter Botox injections and other non-invasive jawline rejuvenation procedures, patients often worry and ask, “Will Masseter Botox cause jowls?”
-Unfortunately, one of the rare potential side effects of masseter Botox injections is the worsening of the appearance of loose jowls.
-While most patients will not encounter this side effect, especially when injected by an expert board-certified dermatologist like Dr. Green.
-However, if existing skin laxity becomes more apparent following masseter Botox injections, Dr. Green may suggest non-invasive skin tightening with Thermage.
+With masseter Botox injections and other non-invasive jawline rejuvenation procedures, patients often worry, “Will Masseter Botox cause jowls?”
+Unfortunately, one of the rare potential side effects of masseter Botox injections is worsening the appearance of loose jowls.
+While most patients will not encounter this side effect, especially when injected by an expert board-certified dermatologist like Dr. Green, if existing skin laxity becomes more apparent following masseter Botox injections, Dr. Green may suggest non-invasive skin tightening with Thermage.
 Thermage uses radiofrequency energy to gently heat the dermal layer of skin and stimulate new collagen production in the treatment area.
 Two to four months later, patients can look forward to tighter, firmer skin in the area.
 Thermage can be used on the lower face and neck to tighten loose jowls and improve the appearance of skin laxity around the jawline.
-Results with Thermage can last up to a year and a half, with most patients undergoing annual treatments to keep up with the results.
+Results with Thermage can last up to 18 months, and most patients undergo annual treatments to maintain the results.

 Is Masseter Botox worth it?

 Yes!
 Masseter Botox is an excellent option for patients experiencing symptoms of TMJ disorder or looking to slim their faces.
-When injected, Botox relaxes and weakens the masseter muscle, resulting in reduced teeth clenching, teeth grinding, and jaw soreness.
+When injected, Botox relaxes and weakens the masseter muscle, reducing teeth clenching, teeth grinding, and jaw soreness.
 Each treatment also shrinks the masseter muscle, eliminating masseter hypertrophy and reducing the appearance of a wide, square-shaped jaw.
-Masseter Botox is an excellent treatment option for treating TMJ and improving facial aesthetics as it is quick, painless, non-invasive, and creates long-lasting results of up to four months.
-With no associated downtime or side effects, it’s no wonder that patients return time and time for Botox treatment to rejuvenate their jawline.
+Masseter Botox is an excellent treatment option for TMJ and facial aesthetics, as it is quick, painless, non-invasive, and provides long-lasting results of up to 4 months.
+With no associated downtime or side effects, it’s no wonder that patients return time and again for Botox treatment to rejuvenate their jawline.

 How do I get started with masseter Botox injections today?